 The reasons for coal’s decline are structural, not cyclical.
 Aging coal plants, the cheap price of natural gas, and the environmental impacts of coal and the regulations to mitigate these impacts are all major contributors.
 Wind and solar technologies are also increasing cost-competitive and will continue to displace coal’s market share.

 But even with the coal industry’s decline, the United States is still projected be one of the top three coal consuming countries, along with China and India .
-Given the urgent need to reduce greenhouse gas emissions—and given coal power’s enormous contribution to those emissions—UCS is committed to reducing America’s reliance on coal and simultaneously investing in America’s coal communities.
+Given the urgent need to reduce greenhouse gas emissions—and given coal power’s enormous contribution to those emissions—UCS is committed to reducing the country’s reliance on coal and simultaneously investing in coal communities.

 Decreasing coal consumption will decrease emissions, and improve public health, reduce environmental impacts, and lead to a cleaner and stronger US economy.